 Growing Food and a Community

 Ground was broken for the MWCC Greenhouse on Earth Day, April 22, 2015, as part of the college’s $41 million STEM campus expansion.
-The 2,300-square-foot greenhouse provides our students with hands-on educational opportunities for students in our Earth/Environmental Science, Environmental Conservation, and Regenerative Agriculture programs.
-In addition to the indoor space, raised beds, an orchard, and other regenerative agricultural practices.
+The 2,300-square-foot greenhouse provides students in our Earth/Environmental Science, Environmental Conservation, and Regenerative Agriculture programs with hands-on educational opportunities.
+Since 2021, our outdoor space has grown to include raised beds, an orchard, a native plant garden, and other unique agro-ecological gardens.

 Farmer’s Market & Food Pantry Support

-The greenhouse harvest supplies the MWCC food pantry and the Green Street Cafe’ with organic vegetables freshly picked by staff, students, and volunteers.
-Additionally, excess harvest is offered at the free MWCC Farmers Market in the Commons area.
+The greenhouse harvest also supplies the Green Street Cafe’ with fresh herbs for dining, and additional produce is offered free at the MWCC Farmers Market in the Commons area.
+The Nutrition Club often supplements the weekly harvest with nutritional fact sheets and fun recipes to try!

 Hands-On Education